How to Maintain Weight LossFeb 29, 2020

 But exercise plays a tremendous role in sustainable change.

-HOW to get yourself to exercise more consistently?
-It depends on the person, of course.
+How do you get yourself to exercise more consistently?
+That depends on the person, of course.

-But if you haven’t, check out my previous posts about self-determination theory, motivation, and mindset...
+But if you haven’t already, check out my previous posts about self-determination theory, motivation, and mindset.